Everything you need to know to craft great logos, from inspiration to execution.

 - Read ALL our logo-related posts here

-- This is an updated and extended version of an article previously published on Creative Bloq.
+This is an updated and extended version of an article previously published on Creative Bloq.
 Have you had success creating a logo design?
 Share your work and experiences in the comments below!

 Aaron Kitney is a freelance graphic designer and art director based in London and Vancouver.
 He specialises in branding, identity, web design, publication design, packaging and book design.